jm-janzen/readme-improver/README.md

 docker build -t readme-improver .
 ```

-Lol "deploy" it (I just discovered you can pipe these directly and I'm abusing it)
+Deploy as you see fit.
+For example, you could just pipe it over to remote like so (I just learned that you could do this and I'm determined to spread it around)

 ```bash
 docker save readme-improver:latest | gzip | ssh user@remote docker load